-Education at WJU offers our students an Emmaus experience - the opportunity to seek meaning in the person of Jesus Christ, explore truth in both His word and His world, and find direction for their personal and professional lives.
+Education at WJU offers our students an Emmaus experience - the opportunity to seek meaning in the person of Jesus Christ, explore truth in both His world and His world, and find direction for their personal and professional lives.

-Central to each student's course of study are the Foundational Studies, a core of classes which provide a firm foundation for an understanding of life, and position students as leaders in their world.
-In these courses, students study God's Word, feel His heart for people, and catch His vision for life today.
-They will gain the knowledge and skills to stand firm on an unshakable foundation, strengthened for the challenges ahead; grow as an individual of spiritual and moral integrity who cares for other people other cultures, and the natural world; and develop a voice of advocacy and compassion.
+Central to each student's course of study are the Foundational Studies, a core of classes that position students as leaders in their world.
+WJU seeks to develop the whole person by developing skills in communication, quantitative reasoning, and critical thinking and by exposing students to a broad cross-section of knowledge in the sciences, social sciences, and humanities.
+Through their study, students:

+- Gain the knowledge and skills to stand firm on an unshakable foundation, strengthened for the challenges ahead; - Grow as an individual of spiritual and moral integrity who cares for other people, other cultures, and the natural world; and - Develop a voice of advocacy and compassion.

 The individual majors offer students opportunity to focus their education and gain expertise in a particular area.
-All degree programs at William Jessup University equip the student to apply the principles in their field to positions of leadership in church or society.
+All degree programs at William Jessup University equip the student to apply the principles in their field to positions of leadership in church and society.
 In these classes students test their interest, develop their skills, and discern God's direction in their lives.

-ACADEMIC PROGRAMS
+ACADEMIC PROGRAMS & DISTINCTIVES